pinot-contrib/pinot-docs/basics/data-import/dedup.md

 Pinot provides native support for deduplication (dedup) during the real-time ingestion (v0.11.0+).

-To enable dedup on a Pinot table, make the following table configuration and schema changes.

 ## Prerequisites for enabling dedup

-To enable dedup, update the following:
+To enable dedup on a Pinot table, make the following table configuration and schema changes:

 ### Define the primary key in the schema